flerpadoo/shellCatcher/README.md

 shellCatcher
 ============

-Small tool that spits out a reverse shell string in different languages, and spins up a listener that waits for its connection
+Small tool that spits out a reverse shell string in different languages, and spins up a listener that waits for its connection.
+There is currently no error handling or anything like that.
+More tolerance and features will be added over time.

 example usage